 - Massage: A massage can also be very helpful in relieving sciatica pain.
 Ask your doctor or therapist about specific techniques that may work well for you.
 Keep in mind that massages should not be done too often because they can become tiresome over time.

 - Acupuncture: Acupuncture is a form of traditional Chinese medicine that uses tiny needles to manipulate energy points in the body in an attempt to cure disease or relieve pain.
 There is some evidence that acupuncture may be beneficial for treating sciatica, although more research is needed.

 If you’re experiencing sciatica, the pain down your back and leg can be excruciating.
 Fortunately, there are a number of things you can do to prevent and treat this condition.
 Here are four tips to help ease sciatica pain:

 1. Make sure you have regular checkups.
 If you notice any changes in your back or leg that might be indicative of sciatica, make an appointment with your doctor.
 Regular screenings can help identify the condition early on and give you the best chance for treatment.

 2. Exercise regularly.
 Keeping your body active will help reduce inflammation and pain in the area.
-Moderate aerobic exercise, such as walking or cycling, is best for reducing sciatica symptoms, while vigorous activity may also work if it’s tolerated well by you.
+Moderate aerobic exercises, such as walking or cycling, are best for reducing sciatica symptoms, while vigorous activity may also work if it’s tolerated well by you.